 - Behaved in a deliberate or reckless manner resulting in loss.

 These factors recognise that while a long-term relationship is ideally an equal partnership of shared contributions, there are circumstances where it would be inequitable to grant a 50/50 division of the assets.

-A solicitor at Etheringtons Solicitors can provide you with clarification of the relevant law surrounding divorce and separation and its application to your individual circumstances.
-If you need further advice or assistance with a family law matter, please contact one of our experienced solicitors on (02) 9963 9800 or via our contact form.
+We can provide you with clarification of the relevant law surrounding divorce and separation and its application to your individual circumstances.
+If you need further advice or assistance with a family law matter, please contact Etheringtons Family Lawyers in North Sydney on (02) 9963 9800 or via the below contact form.